 Hot-shooting Hayward has 30 points, Jazz crush Hawks 120-95

-Utah Jazz forward Derrick Favors battles Atlanta Hawks center Dwight Howard as he goes up for a shot in the first half of an NBA basketball game, Monday, Feb.
+Utah Jazz guard George Hill tries to shoot as Atlanta Hawks guard Dennis Schroder defends in the first half of an NBA basketball game Monday, Feb.
 6, 2017, in Atlanta.
-Utah Jazz forward Derrick Favors battles Atlanta Hawks center Dwight Howard as he goes up for a shot in the first half of an NBA basketball game, Monday, Feb.
+Utah Jazz guard George Hill tries to shoot as Atlanta Hawks guard Dennis Schroder defends in the first half of an NBA basketball game Monday, Feb.
 6, 2017, in Atlanta.

 Add your comments below